datomusic/duo-firmware/README.md

 #Dato DUO
 The Dato DUO is a musical instrument that is designed to be played by two people.

 The firmware is open source, although changing it is not recommended for beginners.
-Steps below are tested on Mac OS X.
+Steps below are tested on Mac OS X. We're welcoming contributors who want to help us get this working on other platforms.

 ##Firmware/software
 The electronic heart of the Dato DUO is the NXP Kinetis K20 microcontroller, the same as used in the [Teensy 3.2](https://www.pjrc.com/teensy/).
 Audio is generated using the [Audio Library](https://github.com/PaulStoffregen/Audio).